 In the 2021 release, we have developed a new interface between Romax Energy and Particleworks, to enable CFD analysis to be performed as soon as you have a Romax Energy model, early in the design process.
 This is true “CAE-led design”, enabling transmission engineers and non-CFD specialists to conduct informative CFD simulations to gain insight into lubricant distribution within the transmission and understand the effect on churning losses, allowing them to optimise for efficiency, improve product quality and reduce time to market.

-Join our upcoming webinar to find out more.
+Watch our on-demand webinar to find out more.

 In-vehicle NVH simulation with VI-grade